mrnorman/YAKL/README.md

 }
 ```

 **When to not use `ScalarLiveOut`:** If you find yourself wanting to use atomics on a scalar, often times you're better off using a reduction instead, because all of the data is being reduced to a single scalar value.
 To facilitate this, it's best to create a temporary array with all necessary calculations (e.g., `dt3d` for the stable time step at each cell in a 3-D grid), and then perform a reduction on that array.
-While there is an `operator()` to expose the scalar for reading on the GPU, if you're needing to do this, there is usually an easier solution to you problem.
+While there is an `operator()` to expose the scalar for reading on the GPU, if you're needing to do this, there is often (though not always) an easier solution to your problem.

 ### Fortran - C++ interoperability with YAKL: `Array` and `gator_mod.F90`